dl-solarity/zkit/README.md

 **A zero knowledge kit that helps you interact with Circom circuits.**

 - Generate and verify ZK proofs with a single line of code.
-- Render optimized Solidity verifiers.
+- Render optimized Solidity | Vyper verifiers.
 - Build and work with ZK witnesses.

 ## Installation